keithy/st-ulid/README.md

 At this rate the micro-second time resolution of this implementation is sufficient to provide a guarentee of lexical sorting that betters the original's lack of sincerity.

-If it doesnt, then the solution is to simply slow downor do something else!!
+If it doesnt, then the solution is to simply slow down or do something else!!
 By default this implementation resists creating 2 timestamps within a single microsecond, and thus guarentees both a monotonic clock,  and lexical sorting, without any of the usual compromises.